dalaing/blog/content/community/authentic-relating.md

 If it gets crowded and I'm not in the room, let me know and I'll add some more meetings, so folks can jump between rooms and try to balance things out at a manageable number of people per room.

-I'll keep this page up to date with the details of the various calls.

 At the moment I have the call scheduled to go from 5 PM - 10 PM (Brisbane time, AKA UTC+10) on weeknights, so that people can just drop in whenever and hang out:

 - for those joining from a browser, the link is [https://us04web.zoom.us/j/377973154?pwd=Q1lKV21tZG16c0h1N0grL2pkdkRmUT09](https://us04web.zoom.us/j/377973154?pwd=Q1lKV21tZG16c0h1N0grL2pkdkRmUT09)